-A Jefferson County school bus driver has been relieved of his duty pending an investigation after leaving a five-year-old onboard for hours at Grantswood Community School, NBC 2 reports.
+A Jefferson County school bus driver has been relieved of his duty pending an investigation, after allegedly leaving a five-year-old onboard for hours at Grantswood Community School, NBC 2 reports.

 Tayanna McKenzie, mother of 5-year-old Messiah, indicated to reporters that her son is doing better.

-She described that her child was traumatized after being kept in a climate of 14 to 18 degrees inside the school bus.
+She described that her child was traumatized after being kept in a climate of 14-18 degrees inside the school bus.
 According to his mother, Messiah boarded the bus 8:40 a.m.
 Thursday.
 McKenzie then received a phone call after 3 p.m. informing her that Messiah was left on the bus.

 Walter Gansoulin, Grantswood Community School deputy superintendent, said officials are reviewing school bus footage to see what occurred onboard.
 Drivers are mandated to do a thorough walk through to ensure every child gets off at their stop.